Ashley-Pettit/The-Toy-Robot/README.md

 1. Deciding which classes to separate is always an interesting one!
 I've attempted to show a balanced approach aiming for simplicity yet also factoring likely scale.
 I changed my classes quite a few times trying to decide what made the most sense!

 2. Making a robot rotate is harder than might be thought!
-How do you make a robot turn right from West and then become north?
+How do you make a robot turn right from West and then become North?
 Sure you could hard-code it but that's not a scalable solution.

 - My idea was using modulo 4 to allow the robot to rotate through a hash containing the 4 vectors.
 In a later commit I realised that the hardcoding of a constant four vectors didn't follow single-responsiblity design as an addition of a vector would break the robot's rotation.

 - So I'm proud of the final solution here.
 There is now a compass class and the robot rotates through vectors.length (which is a method inside the compass).
 This allows the compass to be changed without causing the robot to fail.
 (Say someone added north-east to vectors.
 This is now no problemo and would require no change to the robot class).

 I've rebuilt the robot a few times.
 Each time I learn new things I try to rebuild the robot with what I've learnt.
-Many conversations ands books have infulenced how I have decided to do class seperation and method construction.

 ##FOCUS ON OBJECT ORIENTATION